kenryuS/kenryuS/README.md

 - I’m using Ubuntu Linux for my work station
 - I can code on JavaScript, Python, and C#
 - Take a look at my projects I'm working on from [here](https://github.com/kenryuS?tab=projects)!
-- I am currently learning:
+- What I am currently learning:
     - TensorFlow + Python for summer prep
     - The basics of C++
+- What I am working on:
+    - Document translation

 #### My work station specs